microsoft/vscode-docs/docs/remote/containers.md

 ## Inspecting Volumes

-Occasionally you may run into a situation where you are using a Docker named volume you want to inspect or make changes in.
-You can use VS Code to work with these contents without creating or modifying `devcontainer.json` file by selecting the **Remote-Containers: Inspect Volume in Container...** from the Command Pallette (`kbstyle(F1)`).
+Occasionally you may run into a situation where you are using a Docker named volume that you want to inspect or make changes in.
+You can use VS Code to work with these contents without creating or modifying `devcontainer.json` file by selecting the **Remote-Containers: Inspect Volume in Container...** from the Command Palette (`kbstyle(F1)`).

-If you have the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) installed, you can also right-click on a volume in the Volumes section of the **Docker Explorer** and select **Inspect in Visual Studio Code**.
+If you have the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) installed, you can also right-click on a volume in the **Volumes** section of the **Docker Explorer** and select **Inspect in Visual Studio Code**.

 ![Inspect in VS Code context menu](images/containers/inspect-volume-context-menu.png)